Really? No lunch meat or sushi during pregnancy, and I can’t touch kitty litter??

 “Between the warnings about parasites in sushi and about mercury in certain species of fish, pregnant women are being scared off fish altogether.
 And that’s bad news, since the fatty acids in fish are the ideal nourishment for a developing baby,” said Steven Shaw, a former food writer for The New York Times.

 Furthermore, researchers found that greater maternal intake of omega-3 fatty acids in fish was associated with better fine motor development, more pro-social behavior, and better social development.
+(This is why you hear so much about DHA in pregnancy.)

 So is there a “too much”?
 All researchers can do is guess at it, but many suggest that the warnings against seafood consumption are dramatically overblown.

-Bottom line: Common sense would tell us to limit consumption of fish that are high in mercury, such as shark, swordfish, king mackerel, and tilefish (sorry, no shark for you this week [snort]).
+Bottom line: Common sense would tell us to limit consumption of fish that are high in mercury, such as shark, swordfish, king mackerel, tuna, and tilefish (sorry, no shark for you this week [snort]).

 The Truth About Kitty Litter